wp-plugins/horizontal-meta/readme.txt

 5. Options Screen.

 == Changelog ==

+= 2.3.1 =
+* FIXED: PHP Notices when debug mode is activated.

 = 2.3.0 =
 * NOTE: Horizontal Meta is not compatible with advanced querying features available in WordPress 4.1 and later.